CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Not for the visa itself.
 The Portuguese Golden Visa (ARI — Autorização de Residência para Atividade de Investimento) does not require any language test to obtain or renew.

 Yes, for citizenship.
-When you apply for Portuguese citizenship after holding the Golden Visa — which requires 5 years of legal residency — you must demonstrate Portuguese language proficiency at A2 level.
-The accepted certificate is the CIPLE A2, administered by CAPLE at the University of Lisbon.
+When you apply for Portuguese citizenship as a Golden Visa holder, you generally need to demonstrate Portuguese language proficiency at A2 level unless a recognised exemption applies.
+The most common proof is the CIPLE A2, administered by CAPLE at the University of Lisbon, or an accepted PLA route.

 Phase 1: Golden Visa Approval